 Practice makes perfect

-Turn your hobby into a career
+Turn your passion into a career

 Whether you’re looking to gain more confidence performing or simply home in on your signature sound, FLC’s Music Performance major offers a safe, challenging place to discover your artistic potential.
 As a student- musician, you’ll spend most of your time training, getting constructive feedback from your peers and professors, and falling deeper in love with music.